Oh, carrots are divine,

 Directions

-~ In a large, deep skillet, heat the margarine and oil together, then add the carrots, salt, and tarragon.
+~ In a large, deep skillet, heat the oil, then add the carrots, salt, and tarragon.

 ~ Stir to coat, and cook over medium heat for about 3 minutes.

-~ Add the maple syrup and broth, stir to combine, then cover the pan and cook for 15-20 minutes, stirring occasionally, until the carrots are tender.
+~ Add the maple syrup and 1/2 cup of broth, stir to combine, then cover the pan and cook, stirring occasionally, for 20 minutes or until the carrots are tender.
+(If things get too sticky, you can add more broth.)

-~ Remove the lid, raise the heat to high, and cook another 5 minutes, stirring, until the coating has thickened a bit and is starting to brown.
+~ Remove the lid, raise the heat to high, and cook another 5 minutes, stirring, until the coating thickens and starts to brown and form a glaze.

 ~ Serve hot: that's all folks!